-Our academic partners at COH have an open IND to assess the feasibility and safety of using T{CM} or T{N/MEM} enriched IL13Ra2-specific CAR engineered T cells for clinical study participants with recurrent/refractory malignant glioma (ClinicalTrials.gov Identifier: NCT02208362).
+Our academic partners at COH have an open IND to assess the feasibility and safety of using T{CM} or $T{N/MEM}$ enriched IL13R α 2-specific CAR engineered T cells for clinical study participants with recurrent/refractory malignant glioma (ClinicalTrials.gov Identifier: NCT02208362).
 This IND was submitted in October 2014, with COH as the sponsor.
-COH has enrolled and treated 60patients as of December 31, 2019.
+COH has enrolled and treated 65 patients as of

+December 31, 2021.
 In the annual meeting of the American Association for Cancer Research in April 2018, our collaborators at COH presented the preliminary data for patients enrolled on Arm 2 of the protocol (the "Intracavitary Arm").
-The investigators reported that the CAR T cells were well-tolerated, meaning that no dose-limiting toxicities were seen to date.
+The investigators reported that the CAR T cells were well-tolerated, meaning that no dose-limiting toxicities had been seen to date.
 In 2016 the investigators reported on a patient that they determined had a complete response to treatment based on the imaging and clinical features set forth by the Response Assessment in Neuro-Oncology Criteria ("RANO").
 This result was published as a case report in the New England Journal of Medicine (Brown CE et al. NEJM.
 2016;375:2561-9).
-As described in the paper, a patient with recurrent multifocal glioblastoma received multiple infusions of IL13Ra2-specific CAR T cells over 220 days through two intracranial delivery routes - infusions into the resected tumor cavity followed by infusions into the ventricular system.
-Intracranial infusions of IL13Ra2-targeted CAR T cells were not associated with any toxic effects of grade 3 or higher.
+As described in the paper, a patient with recurrent multifocal glioblastoma received multiple infusions of IL13Rα2-specific CAR T cells over 220 days through two intracranial delivery routes - infusions into the resected tumor cavity followed by infusions into the ventricular system.
+Intracranial infusions of IL13Rα2-targeted CAR T cells were not associated with any toxic effects of grade 3 or higher.
 After CAR T-cell treatment, regression of all intracranial and spinal tumors was observed, along with corresponding increases in levels of cytokines and immune cells in the cerebrospinal fluid.
-This clinical response was sustained for 7.5 months after the initiation of CAR T-cell therapy; however, the patient's disease eventually recurred at four new locations that were distinct and non-adjacent to the original tumors, and biopsy of one of these lesions showed decreased expression of IL13Ra2.
-With enrollment in this Phase 1 study have
+This clinical response was sustained for 7.5 months after the initiation of CAR T-cell therapy; however, the patient's disease eventually recurred at four new locations that were distinct and non-adjacent to the original tumors, and biopsy of one of these lesions showed decreased expression of IL13Rα2.
+With enrollment in this Phase 1 study nearly complete, COH has established the recommended Phase 2 dose, schedule and route of administration, as well as optimal T cell selection.
+Results from this study have laid the foundation for 3 new MB-101 studies:

-- 1. MB-101 with or without nivolumab and ipilimumab in treating patients with recurrent or refractory glioblastoma (currently enrolling patients; ClinicalTrials.gov Identifier: NCT04003649) - 2.
-MB-101 in treating patients with recurrent or refractory glioblastoma with a substantial component of leptomeningeal disease (expected to open for enrollment in the second half of 2020) - 3.
-MB-101 in combination with the C134 oncolytic virus (MB-108) in treating patients with recurrent or refractory glioblastoma (expected to open for enrollment in the first half of 2021)
+- MB-101 with or without nivolumab and ipilimumab in treating patients with recurrent or refractory glioblastoma (currently enrolling patients; ClinicalTrials.gov Identifier: NCT04003649); - MB-101 in treating patients with recurrent or refractory glioblastoma with a substantial component of leptomeningeal disease (currently enrolling patients; ClinicalTrials.gov Identifier: NCT04661384); - 3.
+MB-101 in combination with the C134 oncolytic virus (MB-108) in treating patients with recurrent or refractory glioblastoma (IND filing expected in the second half of 2022).
+This combination will be referred to as MB-109.